 It is not uncommon for companies to base their pricing strategy on a “cost-plus” approach.
 However, this is too simplistic and can have a negative impact on profits.

 A firm’s approach to how it set prices has to align with its business goals.
 Determining the best price for a product or service is a complex problem with many facets that should not be neglected.

 Here are a few thoughts on setting prices to give you some ideas.

 Of course, you can’t ignore the product cost.
 It simply establishes a lower limit for the price.
 Sometimes there may be a valid strategic reason for selling a product below cost as a “loss leader”, but most of the time the goal is to make a profit.

-The cost-plus approach starts with the product cost and adds a markup, often somewhat arbitrarily.
+The typical approach to price setting using cost-plus starts with the product cost and then adds a markup, often somewhat arbitrarily.